 Contractors from Alaska use Xtratuf footwear on metal roofs and are extremely satisfied.

-The shoes perform really well on slippery surfaces, providing fantastic grip even on wet surfaces.
+The shoes perform really well on slippery surfaces, providing a fantastic grip even on wet surfaces.

 Another great thing is that they come in a wide variety of colors, sizes